rohjs/TIL/VueJS/vue-js.md

 ## 4. Understanding directives
 Directives are like instructions.
 We tell VueJS to do certain jobs with directives.
 VueJS provides a few built-in directives which cover a lot of features, but we can also make our own directives.

-### 1. v-bind
+### 1. v-html
-`v-bind` is one of the VueJS built-in directives that tells VueJS to bind something—arguments passed by the directive— with data stored in Vue instance.
+`v-html` is a directive that enables Vue instance to render raw HTML code.
 When we retrieve data from the instance, we normally use `{{ String Interpolation }}`.
-However, VueJS escapes HTML element, which means they render data in text format, as its basic behavior.
+However, when rendering this, VueJS escapes HTML element which means they render data in text format.

 #### Example